FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 The interface of an algorithmic order type is described by a set of FIX messages, the required, optional and user-defined fields of those messages, and user-defined restrictions on the range of values for particular fields.
-In general, when we speak of the parameters of an algorithmic order we are, in fact, referring to the user-defined fields of a NewOrderSingle(35=D), OrderCancelRequest(35=F), and OrderCancelReplaceRequest(35=G) message.
+In general, when speaking of the parameters of an algorithmic order one is, in fact, referring to the user-defined fields of a NewOrderSingle(35=D), OrderCancelRequest(35=F), and OrderCancelReplaceRequest(35=G) message.
 (In some cases a parameter may also refer to a standard FIX field, one with a tag number in the range 1-5000, that broker-dealers commonly included in their algorithmic interface specifications, such as EffectiveTime(168) and ExpireTime(128).)

-Parameters are strictly described in FIXatdl by the target firm who will receive them (*order recipients*), and are communicated via an XML file to various senders (*order initiators*).
-To describe these parameters, FIXatdl provides the Parameter element.
-Parameter elements are identified by their "name" attribute.
+Parameters are strictly described in FIXatdl&reg; by the target firm who will receive them (*order recipients*), and are communicated via an XML file to various senders (*order initiators*).
+To describe these parameters, FIXatdl&reg; provides the `Parameter` element. `Parameter` elements are identified by their "name" attribute.
 There is no limit to the number of parameters a strategy may have as long as each is uniquely identified at the strategy level.
 Besides a parameter's name, other parameter